kcoyle/RDF-AP/DSPedited.md

 SubPropertyOf

 ## Literal value constraints

-Constrains a literal value surrogate in a statement.
+Constrains a literal value in a statement.
 Only allowed in the case that the type constraint has the value "literal".

+_This can be a heading, but not sure that we need a property.
+This probably makes sense if you're creating an XNL document_

 **Name**